Stephy Tang: Musical career

+In 2010, Tang released the dance-driven mini-album “No One Knows” with the intention of showing a different side of her personality.

 In 2011, Tang left her previous record company Gold Typhoon and signed to Neway Star as her new record label.

 Acting career

 In 2002, Stephy Tang played the role of Kaka in Nine Girls and a Ghost, which starred the full Cookies team and Edison Chen.
 She also sang the song 不要離我太遠 for the film.
 The next year she performed in TVB drama series Aqua Heroes, which depicted a youth swimming team, and starred alongside Ronald Cheng in comedy film Dragon Loaded 2003.

 Between 2004 and 2016, Tang played the leading roles in several films directed by Patrick Kong, most notably his "Love Quadrilogy" — Marriage with a Fool (2006), Love Is Not All Around (2007), L for Love L for Lies (2008) and Anniversary (2016) — which also starred Alex Fong as the leading actor.

 Tang's portrayal of a Karate athlete in The Empty Hands (2017) saw a breakthrough of her acting performance, which earned her the Hong Kong Film Critics Society Award for Best Actress and a nomination for the Hong Kong Film Award for Best Actress.
 Her performance in My Prince Edward (2020) earned her second nominations in the Hong Kong Film Critics Society Award and the Hong Kong Film Award for Best Actress.
 She also sang the titular theme song for the film.

 In 2020, Tang starred alongside Zeno Koo, Mirror and Error in ViuTV drama series We are the Littles.
 She portrayed Chiang Ka-yu, a veteran volleyball player-turned coach who trained a novice volleyball team to advance through the top league.